nedbat/coveragepy/doc/dbschema.rst

 .. versionadded:: 5.0

-.. module:: coverage

 Coverage.py stores data in a SQLite database, by default called ``.coverage``.
-For most needs, the :class:`CoverageData` API will be sufficient, and should be preferred to accessing the database directly.
+For most needs, the :class:`.CoverageData` API will be sufficient, and should be preferred to accessing the database directly.
 Only advanced uses will need to use the database.

 You can use SQLite tools such as the :mod:`sqlite3 <python:sqlite3>` module in the Python standard library to access the data.
 Some data is stored in a packed format that will need custom functions to access.
-See :func:`register_sqlite_functions`.
+See :func:`.register_sqlite_functions`.

 Database schema